What are the benefits of vitamin E?

 In men, vitamin E deficiency can affect sperm quality and reduce fertility.
 In women, it can have negative impacts on reproductive health, although the exact effects on fertility are not yet fully understood.

-Vitamin E deficiency can be caused by several factors, including:
+Vitamin E deficiency can be caused by a number of factors, including:

-• Fat absorption disorders: Conditions that affect fat absorption, such as celiac disease or cystic fibrosis, may reduce the absorption of vitamin E because it is fat soluble.
+• Fat absorption disorders: Conditions that affect fat absorption, such as celiac disease or cystic fibrosis, may reduce the absorption of vitamin E, as it is fat-soluble.

 • Poor diets: A very restrictive or unbalanced diet can lead to vitamin E deficiency.

-• Certain diseases: Chronic diseases such as Andersen's disease or Crohn's disease can also interfere with the absorption of vitamin E.
+• Certain diseases: Chronic diseases such as Andersen's disease or Crohn's disease can also interfere with vitamin E absorption.

-Recommendations for vitamin E intake vary depending on age, gender, and individual needs.
-Vitamin E requirements are typically expressed in milligrams (mg) of alpha-tocopherol, which is the most active form of vitamin E in the body.
-The following are recommended intakes for vitamin E for different age groups and conditions:
+Recommendations forvitamin E intake vary according to age, gender and individual needs.
+Vitamin E requirements are generally expressed in milligrams (mg) of alpha-tocopherol, which is the most active form of vitamin E in the body.
+Here are the recommended intakes for vitamin E according to different age groups and conditions:

 • 0-6 months: 4 mg (6 IU) per day